 What you need to know about BWV if you want to make a complaint

 If you wish to make a complaint about the police, you should do so in a timely fashion.
 If the BWV footage is otherwise not considered to be evidential, it will be deleted after 31 days.
 After that period, deleted footage cannot be recovered.

-Find further information on how to make a complaint on our make a complaint page.
+Find further information on how to make a complaint.

 Can you or an outside organisation obtain video footage?

 Requests for footage will be considered under the relevant laws.
 This includes the Data Protection Act 1998, the Freedom of Information Act 2000, and the Human Rights Act 1998.